 Estimates of survival and contribution to fisheries for natural origin Chinook and coho are not available for most populations, as these fish are not coded-wire tagged.
-Survival rates and contribution to fisheries for hatchery fish can be found in the "Report on the coded-wire tag program for Chinook and coho salmon produced by WDFW Columbia River basin hatcheries (Harlan 2018).
+Survival rates and contribution to fisheries for hatchery fish can be found in the "Report on the coded-wire tag program for Chinook and coho salmon produced by WDFW Columbia River basin hatcheries" (Harlan 2018).
 Updated information is not summarized at this time.
-WDFW has a report regarding Chinook spatial data that will be included in the 2013-2017 VSP report (Wilson et al 2020).
 Rawding et al (2010) published a report in 2010 with estimates of spawner distribution in the lower Columbia River.
 Table 2 shows natural origin estimates of fall Chinook in Washington tributaries.